 Every sip is an inviting mix of Indian terroir combined with modern winemaking techniques to create highly desirable and accessible wines that temper the expected intensity of diurnal temperature swings throughout the vines.

-The original Lambrusco providing the signature zesty taste that has become immensely popular among young wine connoisseurs, also originates from Four Seasons’ vineyards.
 This pioneering brand has raised the bar higher in India’s wine industry by relying heavily on local grapes blended into their tried and tested blends.

 - Bottle Size: 750 ml